atharva39/CODSOFT/README.md

 ## Task 3: Password Generator
 ### Introduction & Features
-This is a simple password generator implemented in Python using the Tkinter library for the GUI.
-- Allows users to generate random passwords with specified lengths and options.
+This is a simple Password Generator application built using Python and Tkinter, designed to generate secure random passwords of varying lengths.
+The application allows users to specify the length of the password and whether to include special characters.

+- Random Password Generation: Generates random passwords using a combination of uppercase letters, lowercase letters, digits, and optionally, special characters.
+- Customizable Length: Users can specify the desired length of the password, with a default length of 8 characters.
-- Includes an option to include special characters in the generated passwords.
+- Special Characters Inclusion: Users have the option to include or exclude special characters in the generated passwords.
-- Provides a "Copy to Clipboard" button to easily copy the generated password, implemented using pyperclip library.
+- Copy to Clipboard: Once a password is generated, users can easily copy it to the clipboard for convenient use. (needs pyperclip library)